akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

-TODO> RECYCLE THIS AS BASIS OF BETROTHAL SCENE BUT MAKE IT CLEAR THE CUP IS NOT A FORMAL TRADITIONAL CEREMONY BUT SOMETHING NEW (IF OLD BASIS) LIKE 'DRINC HAIL' 'WASS HAIL'
+TODO> RECYCLE THIS AS BASIS OF BETROTHAL SCENE BUT MAKE IT CLEAR THE CUP IS NOT A FORMAL TRADITIONAL CEREMONY BUT SOMETHING NEW (IF OLD BASIS) LIKE 'WASSAIL' 'DRINC HAIL'

 MOVED FROM CHAPTER 21

 ƒƒƒƒƒƒƒƒƒƒƒƒƒƒ

-## Chapter 21 - The Cup (Revised -- rename)
+## Chapter 43 - The Cup (Revised -- rename + TODO> RECYCLE THIS AS BASIS OF BETROTHAL SCENE BUT MAKE IT CLEAR THE CUP IS NOT A FORMAL TRADITIONAL CEREMONY BUT SOMETHING NEW (IF OLD BASIS) LIKE 'WASS HAIL'/'DRINC HAIL')
+“Leave room for the green things to grow”

 Henry listened gravely, patiently.
 “And what would you have me do, young wolf?
 Do you wish to reject my son?”